CenturyLinkCloud/APIDocs/Simple Backup/get-policies.md

 ### When to Use It

-Use this API operation when you want to .
-It can be used to .
+Use this API operation when you want to retrieve a list of all policies associated with a given account.

 ## URL